MaT1g3R/MaT1g3R/coffee.md

 Steep for 2 minutes, then gentelly swirl and press.

 - Dosage: 65g/L
-- Grind Level: TIMEMORE C2 at 18
+- Grind Level: TIMEMORE C2 at 17
-- Water: Tap water at 90C
+- Water: Brita filtered water at 90C
 - Filter: Generic paper filter
 - Comment: Not very bitter and there's a small hint of acidity coming though.
 The coffee is skily smooth and very pleasant to drink, but I would not describe it as very rich or full bodied.